amirymax/HandWaveControl/README.md

 ---

-# Detect Gestures
+# HandWaveControl

-**Detect Gestures** is a program that utilizes a webcam to detect and interpret hand motion gestures to perform various actions.
+**HandWaveControl** is a program that utilizes a webcam to detect and interpret hand motion gestures to perform various actions.
 Designed for Windows OS, this tool allows users to control their desktop environment through gesture recognition.

 ## Features